top of page

 Behavior

-Jefferson salamanders are nocturnal, generally only being seen during daytime in the mating season.
-They spend most of their time in burrows, especially in dry conditions or when hibernating over the winter.
-They eat invertebrates, and their larvae eat
+Jefferson salamanders are nocturnal.
+They spend most of their time underground in burrows, especially in dry conditions or when hibernating over the winter.
+They eat small invertebrates.

 Range